PreVizsla/CUtopia/README.md

   <img src="https://github.com/FlyingTwigs/CUtopia/blob/main/imagesforREADME/landingPage.png" alt="landingpage" width="700" >
 </p>

-## Try Out and See What's Inside CUtopia? :alien:
+## Try Out and See What's Inside CUtopia! :alien:

-Curious to try out our progress?
+Curious to try out what we have made?
 Follow the given instructions and you will be here in CUtopia in no time!

 ### Prerequisites :triumph: